Vladislav Dajković

-Vladislav Dajković (Владислав Дајковић; born 13 January 1992) is a Montenegrin Serb politician serving as a member of the City Assembly of Podgorica since 12 April 2023.
+Vladislav Dajković (Владислав Дајковић; born 13 January 1992) is a Montenegrin Serb politician serving as a member of the City Assembly of Podgorica from 12 April 2023 to 13 January 2026.
 He was one of the founders and former secretary general of the True Montenegro, a right-wing populist pro-Serbian political party in Montenegro, which he left in 2019, after which he founded another right-wing party, Free Montenegro (Slobodna Crna Gora).

 Biography

 Early life and education

 Dajković was born in 1992 in Cetinje, which at the time was a part of the Federal Republic of Yugoslavia.
 He finished high school in Podgorica and later graduated from the Faculty of Economics, University of Belgrade and the Monterrey Institute of Technology and Higher Education at their Mexico City campus.
 He also received his master's degree at the Faculty of Political Sciences, University of Belgrade.
 He practiced his English language skills in Washington D.C.
 He declares himself a Montenegrin but also a Serb.
 He said that for him a Montenegrin represents a Serb, and a Serb represents a Montenegrin.